ScyPyna/ENTWINE-Lab/Wiki/01_Lab/Protocols/README.md

 # 🧑🏽‍🔬 Experimental Protocols
+Welcome to the Experimental Protocols section!
-This section contains all standardized procedures for common laboratory experiments and culture maintenance.
+Here you’ll find all the step-by-step procedures for common lab experiments and culture maintenance.
-Each protocol provides step-by-step instructions, required materials, and safety notes to ensure reproducibility and safe practice in the lab.
+Each protocol includes the materials you’ll need, clear instructions, and important safety tips to make sure your work is both reproducible and safe.
-When preparing TAP medium, chemicals should be handled using gloves and lab coat.
+Remember to handle chemicals with care when preparing TAP medium, and always wear gloves and a lab coat.

 ---